 a) Storage and management of personal information

-Our principal data management system is a Microsoft Dynamics CRM system which is maintained and developed by a third party processor.
+Our principal data management system is a Microsoft Dynamics CRM system, which is maintained and developed by a third party processor.
 This system enables us to efficiently store any information about our members, former members and other stakeholders in a way that ensures adequate security and only allows people who have the right level of authority to access personal information.
 It also simplifies our responsibilities for data retention and subject access requests.

-b) Visitors to our website
+b) Visitors to our website and social media platforms

-When someone visits our website we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
+When someone visits our website, we use a third-party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way that does not identify anyone.
 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.